EmaMaker/emamaker.github.io/events/romecup2024.md

 - Light sources (2 points)
 - Sound sources (3 points)

-The playing field is 4x2 meters black board, which we made out of wood, and the hotspots are stations measuring 33x40x22 centimeters.
+The playing field is 4x2 meters black board, which we made out of wood, and the hotspots (or
+	_stations_) are wooden boxes measuring 33x40x22 centimeters.

 ### State of the art